How to Can Homemade Italian Marinara Sauce

 First, you have to peel your tomatoes.
 My tomatoes are organic, so I didn’t have to worry about any nasty pesticide residue.
 The easiest way to peel tomatoes is to take them from boiling water to an ice bath and then squeeze the guts out of them, as follows.

-First, put water on to boil in a large stock pot.
+First, put water on to boil in a large non-reactive stock pot.
+(I prefer stainless steel.)
 You don’t need to wash or cut the tomatoes before blanching them.
 In batches, place the tomatoes into the boiling water for about 3 minutes.
 (This time is not engraved in stone – don’t panic if you go over the time by a little bit.)

 Meanwhile, using either a food processor or your blender, puree 2 bell peppers (any color), 2 large onions, and 1 or 2 heads of garlic.